4neesh/DevBlog/src/blogInProgress/033_AWSServices.md

 <br>
 <h4>Storage: S3, EFS and EBS</h4>
 <p>
 AWS provides several storage technologies, namely S3, Elastic file system (EFS) and Elastic block store (EBS).
-EBS and EFS provide a block storage where you can edit and update a section of a file.
-S3 provides an object-level storage where the entire object must be replaced.
+EBS and EFS provide a block storage where files are split into blocks that support file updates.
+S3 provides an object-level storage for durable and highly available storage of data as a single object.
+The performance implication of object level storage means S3 is more suitable for write-once data.
+The block storage can be directly accessed by the operating system and is therefore a mounted drive volume.
 If you have high volume read and write operations, you would want block-level storage.
 S3 is not optimal for OS and database storage as it works at Object-level storage.
 </p>
 <p>
 EBS provides high-availability block-level storage for EC2 instances.
 Data is retained after the EC2 instance is shut down.
 It connects to a single EC2 instance.